 1. What is an ergonomic office chair?

-Good ergonomic chairs can prevent back, neck and shoulder pain caused by incorrect sitting.
+Ergonomic office chairs help prevent back, neck and shoulder pain caused by sitting for long periods.

 Design features of ergonomic office chairs